aparx/Forge-Hammers/README.md

 maximum capacity of blocks destroyable and therefore its maximum damage.<br>
 The better the tool material, the higher the maximum life span of this hammer and therefore<br>
 a higher maximum damage capability.<br>

+### Crafting Recipes
+You can craft the named tool materials as follows.
+Please read the #Leveling part to understand<br>
+how leveling works and #Unbreaking Ore and #Party the Unbreaking to understand the Unbreaking Ore<br>
+and its ingots.
+Remember, that the default Level of all hammers is the first (Level I), when crafted.<br>
+If you do not understand the materials or items used, just read further within this Readme and come back.<br>

 ## Unbreaking Ore
 As mentioned there are currently six tool materials, whereas one of them is the *Unbreaking* material.<br>